Wound suturing

 • Patient allergy history to sutures

-For example, facial wounds prioritize absorbable sutures, while knee joint wounds may require reinforced suturing techniques.
+For example, facial wounds prefer absorbable sutures, while knee joint wounds may require reinforced suturing techniques.

 Frequently Asked Questions

 How long after suturing can I shower normally?
-What steps should I pay attention to?
+What steps should I follow?

-It is generally recommended to avoid direct water contact until the wound is fully healed, usually waiting 3-5 days.
-For cleaning, gently pat around the wound with a clean dry towel, avoiding rubbing.
-After removing stitches, if the wound shows no abnormalities, shower cautiously, but immediately pat dry with a clean gauze and use antibacterial ointment as prescribed.
+It is generally recommended to avoid direct water contact until the wound is fully healed, usually 3-5 days.
+For cleaning, gently pat around the wound with a clean, dry towel, avoiding rubbing.
+After removing sutures, if there are no abnormalities, you can shower carefully, but immediately dry the area with a clean gauze and apply an antibacterial ointment as instructed by your doctor.

-Is redness, swelling, heat, or pain normal after suturing?
-When should I seek medical attention immediately?
+Is redness, swelling, heat, or pain after suturing normal?
+When should I seek immediate medical attention?

-How does the removal time of sutures vary in different parts of the body?
+How does the removal time of sutures vary in different areas?

-The removal time depends on the wound location, e.g., 5-7 days for facial skin, 10-14 days near joints, and possibly longer for surgical incisions.
-For absorbable sutures, the absorption time depends on the material, and the physician will adjust removal timing based on healing progress.
+The removal time depends on the wound location, e.g., 5-7 days for facial skin, 10-14 days near joints, and longer for surgical incisions.
+If absorbable sutures are used, the absorption time depends on the material, and the physician will adjust the removal timing based on healing progress.

 How can I prevent obvious scars after suturing?

-In the early healing stage, avoid direct sunlight on the wound; use SPF30 or higher sunscreen when going out.
-After healing, use silicone scar sheets or gels, and avoid excessive tension on the wound.
-For hereditary scar-prone individuals, the physician may recommend steroid injections or laser treatments postoperatively to reduce scars.
+During early healing, avoid direct sunlight exposure on the wound and use SPF30 or higher sunscreen when outdoors.
+After healing, silicone gel sheets or gels can be used to reduce scars, and avoid excessive tension on the wound.
+For hereditary scar-prone individuals, the physician may recommend post-operative steroid injections or laser treatments to minimize scars.

 What are the conditions and timing for secondary suturing (secondary alignment)?

 If the initial suturing results in wound dehiscence or infection, secondary suturing is necessary.
-Usually, wait until acute inflammation subsides (about 3-7 days), then perform debridement and disinfection before re-suturing.
-This procedure should be done in a sterile environment and may involve antibiotics to improve healing success.
+Usually, wait until acute inflammation subsides (about 3-7 days), then perform debridement and disinfection before suturing again.
+This procedure should be done in a sterile environment and may involve antibiotics to enhance healing success.